-- 1. It is the sole responsibility of the Contractor to coordinate and control the amount of material on-site at any one time and to assure compliance with Section XXI (Handling Excavated and Backfill Materials on Construction Sites) A.1. of this Article. - 2.
+- A. Intent of Section - 1.
+The intent of this Section is to ensure that material stored on-site does not impede traffic flows, drainage, or sight distances and that pedestrian and vehicular traffic maintenance is not negatively impacted. - B. Excavation During Construction - It is the sole responsibility of the Contractor to coordinate and control the amount of material on-site at any one time and to assure compliance with Section XXI (Handling Excavated and Backfill Materials on Construction Sites) A.1. of this Article. - 2.
 All excavated material that has not been certified for use as backfill material shall be removed from the site immediately. - 3.
 Excavation may be suspended by the PSAA if sufficient equipment for immediate removal of excavated material is not available. - 4.
 Material to be used for backfilling purposes may be stored on-site as allowed by the PSAA, provided all terms of these Standards are met. - 5.
 It may be required that backfill material be moved on the site during a workday or removed from the site at the end of each workday in order to comply with these Standards.